 By Samantha Kilgore/Feature Writer

-The complete version of this story appears in the Friday, June 22, 2018, print edition of The Richmond News.
+The complete version of this story appeared in the Tuesday, June 19, 2018, print edition of The Richmond News.